Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/9b3401ac-1595-4f4b-a186-9f7e7c6eaead)

-## v3.3c
+## v3.4

-- Fixed an issue when stopping the scan at the upper band limit
-- Removed duplicate message from FMLIST log
-- Rollback Code optimization from Version 3.3b
+- Added option to create the URSD CSV log file, this also activates a map viewer button to open and evaluate the log file

 For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!